mlisook/plastic-map-info/README.md

 This element is a native Polymer 2.0 class based element.

-As of this writing, `google-map` had not been released at the 2.0 level.
-You can use the 2.0-Preview branch of `google-map`.
+You can use this element with the 2.0 or higher release of `google-map`.
 You can also use this element with a Google Map built directly with the Google Maps Javascript API.

 ### Polymer 1.0 Version
-A prior version of this element for Polymer 1.0, `paper-map-info`, is still available.
+A prior version of this element for Polymer 1.x, `paper-map-info`, is still available.
 You may install that version
 with:

 `bower install --save paper-map-info`